victoriadrake/hugo-theme-sam/README.md

 ## Contributing

-Pull requests for bug fixes and suggestions are welcome.
+Pull requests for bug fixes and enhancements are welcome.